Playa del Rey, Los Angeles: History

 Palisades del Rey was the name of the original 1921 neighborhood land development by Dickinson & Gillespie Co. that later came to be called Playa del Rey.
 The company advertised this area of sand dunes as the last stretch of coastal land in the city of Los Angeles to be developed.
 All of the houses in this area were custom built, many as beach homes owned by Hollywood actors and producers, including Cecil B. Demille, Charles Bickford, and others.

 Construction in Playa del Rey surged in 1928 with the development of the Del Rey Hills neighborhood in the Eastern part of the community (to the East of Pershing Drive), and the move of Loyola University (now Loyola Marymount University) to the adjacent community of Westchester.

 The southern portion of the original Playa del Rey development, which came to be known as Surfridge, is now vacant.
 Between 1966 and 1975, the houses that were once there were either moved or demolished to facilitate the expansion of Los Angeles International Airport (LAX) and to address concerns about the noise of increasing jet plane traffic.
 The noise from the flights made it less desirable to live on the dunes above the ocean under the LAX flight path.
 The City of Los Angeles condemned the southern section of Playa del Rey under the power of eminent domain and purchased all of the homes.
 Today, one can see only barbed-wire fences protecting vacant land and old streets where houses once sat.
 Recent LAX rejuvenation plans call for the city to finally remove the old streets that still line the empty neighborhood.
 The condemned areas of the community are now a protected habitat of the endangered El Segundo blue butterfly.

-Playa del Rey in the 1950s and early 1960s was known as a great Los Angeles area "surfing spot," but due to the many rock jetties that were built to prevent beach erosion, the good surf has mostly disappeared.
+Playa del Rey in the 1950s and early 1960s was known as a great Los Angeles area surf spot, but due to the many rock jetties that were built to prevent beach erosion, the good surf has mostly disappeared.
+The construction of Marina Del Rey, which involved the hardening of the Ballona Creek mouth and the addition of a massive breakwater shielding the harbor from ocean storms, dramatically altered wave patterns in the area.
+Compared to other nearby beaches, the areas immediately North and South of the Marina Breakwater are steeply sloped and waves tend to crash in very shallow water very close to shore.
 The beach at the northernmost end of Playa del Rey is still known as Toes Over Beach, Toes Beach, or just "Toes" by the local surfing community, a name derived from the toes-over or hang ten surfing maneuver.
 Most surfers now flock south of Dockweiler Beach to El Porto (the northernmost part of beach in the city of Manhattan Beach) or north of Marina del Rey to Venice Beach.
 The lifeguard and park services are uniform across the entire 20 mi stretch of beach.